cds-snc/gcds-docs/src/en/components/footer/code.md

 - Always maintain the integrity of the signature.
 Absolutely avoid modifying the signature in any way.
 In particular avoid stretching or changing the colours or text.
 - Pass either the `colour` or `white` display mode of the Government of Canada signature using the `signature-variant` attribute.
 Choose the `colour` display for a white background.
-- Optionally, pass a boolean to set the Government of Canada signature link to Canada.ca using the `signature-has-link` attribute.

 ### Add optional elements to your footer